ember-learn/cli-guides/guides/advanced-use/blueprints.md

 ## Pod Blueprints

-Pod based applications use a different file structure to give you more control to scale and maintain large applications.
+Pod-based applications use a different file structure to give you more control to scale and maintain large applications.
 To support pods, the blueprint need a different structure.
 Blueprints supporting pods are universal and will support both pods and classic applications.

 To see which blueprints support the `--pod` option, you can use the help command.
 For example, `ember help generate component` will give you the list of options for the component blueprint, one of them being `--pod`.